saurabhdeshpande93/saurabhdeshpande93.github.io/about.md

 I am a fourth-year Ph.D. student at the [Team Legato](https://legato-team.eu) of the University of Luxembourg, I am being supervised by [Prof. Stéphane Bordas](https://scholar.google.com/citations?user=QKZBZ48AAAAJ&hl=en).
 My thesis is a part of  Marie Skłodawaska Curie Actions funded European training network, [ITN Rainbow](https://rainbow.ku.dk).
 I am deeply interested in AI and its applications to diverse domains.
 As a part of my Ph.D., I am developing Bayesian and geometric deep learning frameworks to come up with scalable, accurate and trustworthy computing models, for their applications in computational mechanics (refer [<span style="color:blue">Publications</span>](/publications)).
 More recently I have also been working on deep-learning techniques for medical imaging applications.
-See [<span style="color:blue">this video</span>](https://youtu.be/sj8JUoGhit0) to get an informal introduction to my research :)
+See [<span style="color:blue">this video</span>](https://youtu.be/sj8JUoGhit0) to get an informal introduction to one aspect of my PhD research :)

 Before this, I spent two wonderful years as a Scientist/Engineer 'SC' at the Indian Space Research Organisation ([ISRO](https://www.isro.gov.in)).